axis7818/axis7818.github.io/content/blog/learning-rust.md

 # Learning Rust with AI Assistance

-After learning the basics of Rust, but before diving into Rust development, I decided to make a conscious effort to use [GitHub Copilot](https://github.com/features/copilot) as an AI programming assistant.
+After learning the basics of Rust, but before diving into Rust development, I decided to make a conscious effort to use [GitHub Copilot](https://github.com/features/copilot) (with the o1 preview model) as an AI programming assistant.
 This was my first honest effort using these tools on a "real" project.
 So, I will summarize what I thought about GitHub Copilot with tooling that I am not an expert in.

 ## Explaining Errors

-By far, my favorite use of GitHub Copilot is to help explain an error.
+My favorite use of GitHub Copilot is explaining errors.
 It doesn't take long after starting a Rust program until running into your first compiler error.
 And, a regular part of working with Rust is dealing with the borrow checker.
 Since there are whole classes of compile time errors that would be runtime errors in traditional languages, it is very easy to provide error information as context to GitHub Copilot.

 Before too long, I found myself defaulting to GitHub Copilot to explain an error.
 Invoking the `/explain` quick action is just a keyboard shortcut away, and is much quicker than copying relevant error information, searching the web, and finding a relevant ([probably Stack Overflow](https://stackoverflow.com/questions/76758400/cannot-return-value-referencing-local-variable-data-owned-by-current-function)) link.